-The multi-instance floorplan allows users to open multiple documents in a tabular view.
+The multi-instance layout allows users to open multiple documents in a tabular view.
 After selecting items from a list, the user opens them in a tab container.

 The user selects items from a list and clicks or taps on the "Show Items" button